bionic (1) lrzip.1.gz

 --encrypt[=password]

-the file is encrypted, increasing the number of CPU cycles required for each
+to the date the file is encrypted, increasing the number of CPU cycles required for each password

-password attempt in accordance with Moore's law, thus making the difficulty of
+attempt in accordance with Moore's law, thus making the difficulty of attempting brute force

 -h|-?
 Print an options summary page